A war can never be said

 for both medals is also identical, being vertical red, white and blue stripes.

-would have been involved in some form of continual conflict whilst serving on the front-line (e.g. trench raids, snipers,
+involved in some form of continual conflict whilst serving on the front-line (e.g. trench raids, snipers, shelling), it is

-shelling), it is possible to distinguish major battles (or pushes) whose names have gone down in history as some of the bloodiest
+possible to distinguish major battles (or pushes) whose names have gone down in history as some of the bloodiest conflicts

 last known surviving British veteran of the World War I trenches is celebrating his 109th birthday.
 Harry Patch from Wells, in Somerset, will have lunch with friends and family before returning to his residential